hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 # Smart Workspace

-<span class="blue">The HostJane workspace is a web-based, Kanban-style, interactive chat and collaboration board for people to work remotely in jobs, virtual tasks or online lessons.
+<span class="blue">The HostJane workspace is a web-based, Kanban-style, [interactive chat and Board](/getting-started/what-are-boards/) for people to collaborate remotely in jobs, virtual tasks or online lessons.
 Service follows the [HostJane Roadmap](/buyers/hostjane-roadmap/).</span>

 ![](/assets/board-view.png)